-Question 10: What position should the Commission take with respect to the deployment of LTE (and later possibly 5G technology) in the 5 GHz band?
-Would any specific measures be required to protect other license exempt use in the 5 GHz band?
+What position should the Commission take with respect to the deployment of LTE (and later possibly 5G technology) in the 5 GHz band?
+Would any specific measures be required to protect other licence exempt use in the 5 GHz band?
 In your view, when would this 5 GHz spectrum be required?